-See p.51 "Sharing the Printer with IPDS host systems (PSF/400 or z/OS)", for a description of concepts associated with sharing an IPDS printer between multiple host systems.
+For details about if sharing an IPDS printer between multiple host systems, see page 53 "Sharing the Printer with IPDS host systems (PSF/400 or z/OS)".

 Sharing the printer with other non-IPDS host systems using MID

 Configure the System i to use MID (Managed IPDS Dialog) in order for the printer to be shared between the IPDS System i system and other non-IPDS systems, such as desktop PCs.
 The following PSF configuration parameters must be set on the System i in order for it to support MID requests from the printer.